pantheon-systems/documentation/source/content/guides/wordpress-composer/03-create-wp-site-composer-ci-auto-test.md

 This project uses Composer to manage third-party PHP dependencies.
 Some files, such as `web/wp` may not be visible in the repository.
 This is because WordPress core and its plugins are installed via Composer and ignored in the `.gitignore` file.

-A custom, [Composer version of WordPress for Pantheon](https://github.com/pantheon-systems/wordpress-composer/) is used as the source for WordPress core.
+A [Composer version of WordPress for Pantheon](https://github.com/pantheon-systems/wordpress-composer/) is used as the source for WordPress core.

 Third party WordPress dependencies, such as plugins and themes, are added to the project via `composer.json` file.
 The `composer.lock` file keeps track of the exact dependency version.
 Composer installer-paths are used to ensure the WordPress dependencies are downloaded into the appropriate directory.